 We know that the easiest way to ensure your complaint isn’t taken seriously is by exaggerating.
 We recently saw that happen when a passenger lost her luggage and made a $16,000 lost bag claim.
 Make sure that your claim is within reasonable limitations and that you’ve described the incident accurately.
 And also, remember that we know airlines aren’t shy about banning passengers.
 If you make an exaggerated claim, you may find yourself banned from flying completely (yes, we’ve had cases in which the passenger ended up on the no-fly list because of fibs.)

 - Take photos:

 If you’ve suffered an in-flight injury because of some problem onboard the aircraft, make sure to take a photo.
 For instance, did a faulty latch on an overhead bin cause luggage to fall on your head?
+Or was your airline seat so terrible that it caused you problems?
 If you can, take a photo of the problem.